 The Department of Inclusion and Multicultural Engagement (IME) leads Lewis & Clark’s efforts toward building and sustaining a diverse and culturally vibrant campus community.

-The Career Development Center is the place to go for internships, community service opportunities and career assistance.
+The Career Center is the place to go for internships, community service opportunities and career assistance.
 Students can use the Center’s myriad resources throughout their time on campus, as well as after graduation.
 There are also ways parents and families can get involved in a student’s career development.

 If your student is applying to Lewis & Clark, here are some important guidelines.
 In addition, the Application FAQ page is full of helpful information.